AyoyAB/k8s-with-ansible/README-CentOS.md

 # README for using CentOS

+## Base image
+The base image used for testing is the minimal image.

 ## Ansible and CentOS
 For ansible to work well with CentOS the package redhat-lsb-core must be installed.